KennethFam/My-Learning-Journey/Git/Git.md

         ```
         git checkout main
         ```

-- Deleting a branch:
+    Or:
     ```
+    git branch new-branch-name
+    ```

+- Switch to another branch:
+    ```
+    git checkout branch-name
+    ```

+- Merge other branch into current branch:
+    ```
+    git merge other-branch
+    ```
+    - Make sure you're in the branch you want the other branch to merge into.

+- Delete a branch:
+    - For local repository:
+        ```
         git branch -d branch-name
         ```

-- Hard resetting to a specific savepoint (branch/commit):
+        - Use `-D` instead if the branch has not yet been merged into the `main` branch.
+    - For remote repository:
         ```
+        git push origin --delete
+        ```

+- List all branches:
+    ```
+    git branch
+    ```
+    - The branch that you're in will have a `*` next to it.

+- Amend the last commit:
+    ```
+    git commit --amend
+    ```
+    - This should be run after you have added the other items that you want to add to the last commit to the staging area.

+- Commands that change history like `git revert`, `git push --force`, `git rebase` and `git reset` are very complex commands, so please check out the "Changing History" section for how they work and how to use them.
+That section will also cover `squash` and how to split commits.
+I will, however, show a quick reference for how to hard reset below:
+    - Hard reset to a specific savepoint (branch/commit):
+        ```
         git reset --hard savepoint
         ```
         - A savepoint can be anything that Git can turn into a SHA-1 hash.
 So you could use but are not limited to:
             - Branch names
             - Tags
             - Relative references like HEAD^, HEAD^^, or HEAD~3
             - partial SHA-1 hashes like 8d434382 (you just have to provide enough initial digits to be unique; Git will fill in the rest for you)
             - SHA-1 hashes like 8d434382d9420940be260199a8a058cf468d9037 (these are very easy for Git to turn into SHA-1 hashes!).
 Note that you can obtain the SHA-1 hash of a commit using `git log`.

 - Building a new commit with the same change from another commit:
     ```
     git cherry-pick commit-id
     ```
     - [What `git cherry-pick` does, basically, is take a commit from somewhere else, and "play it back" wherever you are right now.
 Because this introduces the same change with a different parent, Git builds a new commit with a different ID.](https://think-like-a-git.net/sections/rebase-from-the-ground-up/cherry-picking-explained.html)

+- Check out the "Contributing to a Repo" for commands used to contribute to repos that you do not own.

 ## Git Best Practices
 - Two helpful best practices to consider are atomic commits and leveraging those atomic commits to make your commit messages more useful to future collaborators.